isomerpages/nlb-learning/_reading/Adults Seniors/Content.md

 {: .has-text-right .margin--top--xl}

 <h3 class="margin--bottom--lg" id="lp-storytelling"><b>Learning Package: Storytelling</b></h3>

-Humans are biologically wired for stories.
+<p>Humans are biologically wired for stories.
 Research has shown that the exchange of stories ignites understanding between sharer and listener, and is one of the means which develops empathy between us.
 There is however, an art to storytelling!
-Explore this learning package to find out more.
+Explore this learning package to find out more.</p>
 <br>

 <h4>Videos</h4>